Broward Health: The birth of the district

 In August 1950, the Broward General Hospital Board succeeded in obtaining approval of an expansion program.
-A legislative act for a North Broward Hospital District was approved in 1952 by referendum and a District Board was appointed by the governor with William J. Kelly as chairman.
+A legislative act for a North Broward Hospital District was approved in 1951, and in 1952 a referendum was approved and a District Board was appointed by the governor with William J. Kelly as chairman.

 Soon thereafter plans for a building on the west side were underway.
 The West Wing plans included two floors for patients, a new surgical unit, new kitchen and dining space to be connected to the North Wing of the hospital by a hallway.
 In 1955, a new lab was opened and on September 3, 1957, the City of Fort Lauderdale gave a deed of conveyance to the North Broward Hospital District.
 Its area of responsibility stretched the width of the county, from the Dania Canal north to the Palm Beach County line.

 In 1961, an additional specialty wing brought the bed total to 468, plus 50 bassinets.
 The North Tower and ten-story elevator building opened in 1967; the South Tower in 1970.